Safe-DS/DSL/docs/pipeline-language/expressions/type-casts.md

     ```

     This is necessary, because the less than operator (`<`) looks the same as the opening angle bracket of a type
-    argument list (`Column<Int>`).
-We could remove this ambiguity by using different syntax for the less than operator
+    argument list (`#!sds Column<Int>`).
+We could remove this ambiguity by using different syntax for the less than
-    or for type argument lists, but both are established conventions in other languages.
+    operator or for type argument lists, but both are established conventions in other languages.

 [types]: ../types.md